CZY774/TugasTigaPemrogramanMobile-672022204/README.md

 # Mobile Application with Jetpack Compose and Retrofit

-Android application that displays a list of products with pagination, search, and dark mode features.
+Android application that displays a list of products with pagination and dark mode features.
 Built using modern Android technologies such as Jetpack Compose, Retrofit2, and Gson Converter.

 ## Features

 - Displays a list of products with pagination
-- Product search
 - Dark mode support
 - Neat Rupiah price format
 - Error handling for navigation buttons (previous/next)